-Over the past few years, I've received over a thousand emails from parents asking specific questions about special education.
-Since so many have similar questions, I decided to put together a Special Education FAQ page so that you can find the answers to common questions all on one page.
+Over the past few years, I've received thousands of emails from parents asking specific questions about special education.
+Since so many of you have similar questions, I have put together a Special Education FAQ page so that you can easily find the answers to common questions.
 If your question is not addressed here, please feel free to contact me and I'll get back to you within 24 hours.
+Remember, I am not a personal advocate, so do not provide me with a phone number or ask me to call you about your situation.

 Simply put, you don’t.
 An IEP (Individualized Education Plan) is the result of a child qualifying for special education services.
 If you suspect that your child has a learning disability and needs modifications in order to be successful, you must first request to have him or her evaluated.
 Once the evaluation is complete, the IEP team meets with you and the results are discussed.
 At that time, the IEP team makes a recommendation as to whether or not the child qualifies for special education.
 If so, an IEP is written.